Aider-AI/aider/aider/website/_posts/2024-09-26-architect.md

 ## Motivation

-This approach was motivated by OpenAI's o1 models.
+This approach was motivated by the release of OpenAI's o1 models.
 They are strong at reasoning, but often fail to output properly formatted code editing instructions.
 It helps to instead let them describe the solution however they prefer and then pass that output to a more traditional LLM.
-This Editor LLM can then interpret the solution description and produce the code editing instructions needed to update the existing source code file.
+This second Editor LLM can then interpret the solution description and produce the code editing instructions needed to update the existing source code.

-Traditional frontier models like GPT-4o and Sonnet also seem to benefit from separating code reasoning and editing like this.
-A pair of GPT-4o
-or a pair of Sonnet models
-in Architect/Editor configuration outperform their previous solo benchmark results.

-Another reason why this approach is newly viable is that the speed and costs of frontier models have been rapidly improving.
+This approach has recently become attractive for aider due to the rapid improvements in the speed and costs of frontier models.
-In particular, chaining older LLMs would have been quite slow and contrary to aider's goal of providing a rapid, interactive, pair programming AI coding experience.
+In particular, chaining older LLMs would have been quite slow and incompatible with aider's goal of providing a rapid, interactive, pair programming AI coding experience.

 ## Code reasoning and code editing